-Imaging usually begins with ultrasonography, which is noninvasive and very accurate (> 95%).
+Imaging Imaging Tests of the Liver and Gallbladder Imaging is essential for accurately diagnosing biliary tract disorders and is important for detecting focal liver lesions (eg, abscess, tumor).
+It is limited in detecting and diagnosing diffuse... read more usually begins with ultrasonography, which is noninvasive and very accurate (> 95%).
 However, ERCP is usually necessary.
-ERCP provides the diagnosis, enables clinicians to take a sample for small-bowel biopsy for identification of the causative organism, and provides a therapeutic opportunity to relieve strictures.
+ERCP provides the diagnosis, enables clinicians to take a biliary and small bowel samples for identification of the causative organism, and provides a therapeutic opportunity to relieve strictures.
 CT and magnetic resonance cholangiopancreatography likely have supportive roles.

-Endoscopic sphincterotomy, often done during ERCP, can markedly relieve pain, jaundice, and cholangitis in patients with papillary stenosis.
+Endoscopic sphincterotomy, often done during endoscopic retrograde cholangiopancreatography, can markedly relieve pain, jaundice Jaundice Jaundice is a yellowish discoloration of the skin and mucous membranes caused by hyperbilirubinemia.
+Jaundice becomes visible when the bilirubin level is about 2 to 3 mg/dL (34 to 51 micromol/L)... read more , and cholangitis Choledocholithiasis and Cholangitis Choledocholithiasis is the presence of stones in bile ducts; the stones can form in the gallbladder or in the ducts themselves.
+These stones cause biliary colic, biliary obstruction, gallstone... read more in patients with papillary stenosis.
 Isolated or dominant strictures can be stented endoscopically.
 Antimicrobial therapy is given to treat the infection but alone does not reduce the biliary tract damage or relieve symptoms.

 Ursodeoxycholic acid may have a role in treating intrahepatic ductal sclerosis and cholestasis.